 - demonstrate or document how their disabilities limit their ability to benefit from a particular delivery system, instructional method, or evaluation criteria when they make a request for an accommodation or auxiliary aids in a timely manner;

-- notify the Office of Disability Services each semester of their desire to continue services;
+- notify the Office of Accessibility Services each semester of their desire to continue services;

-- deliver a letter of accommodation from the Office of Disability Services to faculty as early as possible in the semester in order to provide ample time for the provision of accommodations;
+- deliver a letter of accommodation from the Office of Accessibility Services to faculty as early as possible in the semester in order to provide ample time for the provision of accommodations;

 - understand the federal laws (Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act) as they apply in post-secondary education;

 - meet and maintain the institution's academic, behavioral, and technical standards, as any other student;

 - follow published procedures for filing an appeal.

 - require the provision of accommodations that have not been authorized, or accommodations of which the faculty has not been officially notified:

 - require retroactive accommodations;

 - require access or admission to a program or activity for which they are not otherwise qualified with or without accommodations;

 - require accommodations that result in a fundamental alteration of the course outcomes, goals, pedagogy, etc.